dell/dell-csi-extensions/README.md

 * podmon -  Extensions to CSI to enable CSI drivers to report host connectivity status
 * replication - Extensions to CSI to enable CSI drivers to leverage storage array based replication within Kubernetes clusters
-* volumeGroupSnapshot - Extensions to CSI to enable CSI drivers to manage crash-consistent snapshots of groups of volumes

 You can utilize the provided `Makefile` to compile protocol definitions in .proto files to go source files and then build the source files.

 * `podmon` to compile and update files for podmon
 * `replication` to compile and update files for replication.
-* `volumeGroupSnapshot` to compile and update files for volumeGroupSnapshot

 Each protocol is available as a `go module` and can be included separately in CSI drivers.